How much time does an internship require?

 No. Internships are for academic credit only.
 All students are assigned a faculty supervisor who determines the criteria by which they will be graded and the nature of the final project to be completed.
 Even if your home college does not accept internship credit or you personally do not need the credit, your internship will include assignments which must be completed and handed in.
 A final grade will be recorded on your transcript.

-In many cases, yes.
-Internships are available for department credit in art history, Italian language, classical studies, history, drama, photography and political science.
-In other cases (i.e., communications and education), you can receive generic IPA (Internship Program Abroad) credit.
+In many cases, when possible, you can receive departmental credit for internships in art history, Italian language, classical studies, history, drama, photography and political science.
+In other cases (such as education and communications), however, departmental credit may not be available; for these, you will receive an IPA credit.
+Students who desire departmental credit are strongly encouraged to begin the process as early as possible.
 Note: Some colleges do not accept internship credit at all.
 You should check in advance with your home campus academic advisor if you are unsure.

 Not necessarily.
 Some internships require at least an intermediate level of spoken Italian, but most require no prior Italian language skills.
 Check the Host Organization Descriptions for specific requirements.